MRCIEU/CheckSumStats/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-CheckSumStats is an R package for checking meta and summary data from genetic association studies.
-For example, the package can be used to check that the reported effect allele and effect allele frequency columns are correct.
+CheckSumStats provides tools for the identification of errors and analytical issues in the results and metadata of genome-wide association studies.
 The package was developed for the Fatty Acids in Cancer Mendelian Randomization Collaboration (FAMRC).
 See our pre-print describing application of the package here: [Design and quality control of large-scale two-sample Mendelian randomisation studies](https://www.medrxiv.org/content/10.1101/2021.07.30.21260578v1)

 ## Installation